wazuh/wazuh-documentation/source/setup/installing-agents/index.rst

 Installing agents
 ======================================================

-This installation guide describes how to install Wazuh agents in production hosts.
+This installation guide describes how to install a Wazuh agent in a server.

+.. _installing_wazuh_agent:

 Manual deployment
 --------------------------